rdfjs-base/namespace/README.md

 ## Usage

 The package exports a factory to create builders for [Named Nodes](http://rdf.js.org/#namednode-interface).
-The `baseIRI` given to the factory will be used together with the parameter to the builder to create Named Nodes.
+The `baseIRI` given to the factory will be used together with the parameter given to the builder to create Named Nodes.

 ### Factory